Neil Bossart, President

 Mr. Okon has completed over 375 hours of surface based radio telemetry to successfully determine critical habitat and foraging territories of threatened and endangered bat species.
 Mr. Okon has assisted with and completed many Indiana bat habitat assessments, portal searches, and acoustic surveys for USFWS concurrence.

-Mr. Okon has completed a 38 hour Army Corps of Engineers wetland delineation training program and has assisted in numerous wetland and stream identifications, delineations, and resource assessments.
+Mr. Okon has completed a 38 hour USACE wetland delineation training program and has assisted in numerous wetland and stream identifications, delineations, and resource assessments.
 Mr. Okon also completed a two day Appalachian Crayfishes Identification Workshop for threatened and endangered species and passed the accompanying identification exam.
 Other duties for Mr. Okon include collection of sub-meter GPS data, assembling field data, writing technical reports, submittal of agency consultation letters and project review letters, and assisting with the preparation of 404/401 permit applications.
 He is also in charge of vehicle and gear maintenance.

 Zachary Shutty, Staff Scientist